Paul Shaffer and the World's Most Dangerous Band: Beyond Late Show

-Besides being the house band for the Late Show, the group has also been the house band for the Rock and Roll Hall of Fame induction ceremonies since 1986 and continued in this role for the 2015 award ceremony, which was held April 18, 2015 but aired on HBO several days after the finale of the Late Show with David Letterman.
+Besides being the house band for the Late Show, the group has also been the house band for the Rock and Roll Hall of Fame induction ceremonies since 1986 and continued in this role for the 2015, award ceremony, which was held April 18, 2015, but aired on HBO several days after the finale of the Late Show with David Letterman.
 In 1999, the group was the back-up band for the Concert of the Century at the White House.
 In 2001, they also served as the backup band for The Concert for New York City, where they performed with David Bowie, Mick Jagger and Keith Richards, Eric Clapton and Buddy Guy, Macy Gray and James Taylor.

 After Letterman

 The orchestra disbanded after the Late Show ended on May 20, 2015.
 Jazz musician Jon Batiste was announced by new host Stephen Colbert as the new Late Show's bandleader on June 4, 2015, with his band, Stay Human, becoming the show's new house band.

 The World's Most Dangerous Band reassembled in 2016 in order to record a self-titled album, released on March 17, 2017, followed by a tour.

 The group performed as the house band for the Grammy Awards Premiere Ceremony in 2018.

-The group performed as the guest house band for The Tonight Show Starring Jimmy Fallon on February 3, 2023, subbing in for The Roots who traveled to Los Angeles for that weekend's Grammys.
+The group, without Sid McGinnis, performed as the guest house band for The Tonight Show Starring Jimmy Fallon on February 3, 2023, subbing for The Roots, who traveled to Los Angeles for that weekend's Grammys.
 This occurred two days after the 41st anniversary of Late Night with David Letterman and marked the band's first full appearance on NBC since Late Night ended in 1993.
+Shaffer reappeared on The Tonight Show on December 18, 2024, as a member of Little Steven and the Disciples of Soul, reviving Shaffer's tradition of backing Darlene Love on "Christmas (Baby Please Come Home)."
+They returned to the Tonight Show for a week in February 2025, again without McGinnis, when The Roots took a week off to rehearse for Saturday Night Lives 50th anniversary special.